paulovsborges/FirstKmp/README.md

 ## Rick and Morty API with KMP

-### Very simple application just so i can get familiar with this new tecnology entirely build using Jetpack Compose
+### Very simple application just so i can get familiar with this new tecnology, entirely build using Jetpack Compose

 ### Some tools used on this project: